 - 3rd party website tracking tools

-To assist you with GDPR compliance, we have published a GDPR Compliance Checklist.
-This checklist will help determine if your website will require updates to comply with the General Data Protection Regulation.
-Once reviewed, you can determine the next steps on developing the business processes and documentation to make sure your organization is fully compliant with the new regulation.
+To help businesses and web developers with GDPR compliance, Xivic has published a GDPR Compliance Checklist G-Sheet.
+This checklist will help determine if your website or web app requires updates to comply with the General Data Protection Regulation.
+Once reviewed, you can determine the next steps in developing the business processes and documentation to make sure your organization is fully compliant with the new regulations.

-Overall, your organization needs to develop processes to complete any data requests from your users regarding their personal data.
+Overall, organizations need to develop processes to complete any data requests from your users regarding their personal data.
 GDPR states that you must deliver a complete response for a request for personal data information within 30 days.
 A complete response includes:

 - What personal data is being recorded about the user